-This MOU covers all work for the City by employees represented by the Association, which specifically excludes management, supervisory and confidential position employees.
+This MOU covers all work for the City by employees represented by the Association, which includes supervisory employees and specifically excludes miscellaneous classified, confidential and management position employees.
 Those classifications represented by the Association are listed in the CLASSIFICATION AND COMPENSATION SCHEDULE.